Increase Productivity By Breaking Bad Habits

-It wasn’t until I completed my graduate work at Duquesne University then completed training as a Nationally Certified Clinical Hypnotherapist that I realized why traditional therapy isn’t equipped to shift addictive and compulsive behavior.
+It wasn’t until I completed my graduate work at Duquesne University and training as a Nationally Certified Clinical Hypnotherapist that I realized why traditional therapy isn’t equipped to shift addictive and compulsive behavior.

-Over 30 years, I’ve witnessed plenty of people falling into destructive habits that rob them of happiness, health and wealth they deserve.
+Over 30 years, I’ve witnessed many people falling into destructive habits that rob them of the happiness, health, and wealth they deserve.

 Jim was one of them.

 His relationship with his wife was at its limit when we first connected.
-He had PTSD symptoms as a result of working in a chronically stressful employment situation before he started his business.
+He had PTSD symptoms due to working in a chronically stressful employment situation before starting his business.

 He left the external stress of a tyrant boss, but his brain chemistry kept firing as if he were still there.

-Never home with her or the kids, Jim said his wife felt as if she was a single parent because even when he was there, he wasn’t there.
+Never home with her or the kids, Jim said his wife felt like she was a single parent because even when he was there, he wasn’t there.

 Increase Productivity So You Can Go Home Early